-I am a clinical psychologist by profession, a writer by persistent inclination.
-The two go very well together: I listen to my clients' stories in my work as a psychologist and I seek the psychological truth in the stories I read and write.
+I have been a clinical psychologist by profession for 40 years, a writer by persistent inclination.
+The two go very well together: I have listened to my clients' stories in my work as a psychologist and I seek the psychological truth in the stories I read and write.

 I have a strong belief in the value of stories to express ourselves, to make sense of our lives and our world.
 Stories also help us develop empathy and the ability to imaginatively construct events, trying them out in our minds.
 I write because I value this process – and because it is great fun.